Traceability With Javelin Is Key For Motorsport Specialist Brick Kiln Composites

 As a long-established manufacturer of carbon fibre pre-preg components for Formula 1 and motor sports teams, many of the parts they manufacture can be found with several of the front running teams, ranging from electrical trays to aerodynamic aids directing air past the vehicle.

-The Oxfordshire-based company currently produces thousands of different parts a year using three autoclaves, two 5-axis Haas machining centers and a Bridgeport 3-axis machine, along with a Hexagon CMM which is used for final dimensional checking of machined bores and surfaces.
+The Oxfordshire-based company currently produces thousands of different parts a year using three autoclaves, two 5-axis Haas machining centres and a Bridgeport 3-axis machine, along with a Hexagon CMM which is used for final dimensional checking of machined bores and surfaces.

 The uncured pre-preg carbon fibre is perfect for the motorsport industry’s lightweight components.
-It is easy to handle, and can be cut and laid precisely into detailed and accurate molds, making the process ideal for the complex parts that are becoming increasingly more widespread.
+It is easy to handle, and can be cut and laid precisely into detailed and accurate moulds, making the process ideal for the complex parts that are becoming increasingly more widespread.
 “The ease and accuracy with which the material can be templated and cut significantly reduces waste compared to other manufacturing methods.”

 While they recently delivered around 600 components in eight weeks, they rarely produce batches of more than five, and lead times are particularly demanding.
 “For example, we can schedule a component for our weekend shift because the client originally wanted it by Tuesday…then they can come to us on Thursday and say they need it by Saturday morning.”